Footprint Part Reference IDs

 If a PCB has multiple identical modules or sections, some designers use a different set of part references for each module for clarity.

-The footprint part reference, though a small detail, plays a significant role in ensuring that a PCB design can be correctly and efficiently manufactured, tested, and serviced throughout its lifecycle.
+The footprint part reference, though a small detail, plays a significant role in ensuring that a PCB design can be correctly and efficiently manufactured, tested, and serviced throughout its life-cycle.

 clip1580